awtsao/Bethe-OPS-Project/README.md

+This is a project for CS 5150 done in the Spring 2019 semester.
+The repository has been cloned from the original Cornell repository for public view.
+As the copyright of Bethe OPS belongs to Erica Ostermann, please reach out to eo93@cornell.edu for inquiries about usage of the code.
 # Bethe OPS

 Bethe OPS is an online, automated house event sign-up tool for Cornell's Hans Bethe House.
 Bethe OPS can be accessed here (**NOTE**: the EC2 instance for the app must be running): http://events.hansbethehouse.cornell.edu/.